JamieHeather/stitchr/README.md

 Non-templated based are assigned by taking the most common nucleotide triplot for a given amino acid, in a provided codon usage file.

-The default codon usage file (Data/kuzusa-human.txt) is taken straight from the default [Kuzusa human entry](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=9606) (Homo sapiens [gbpri]: 93487).
+The default codon usage files are taken straight from the default Kazusa [human](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=9606) (Homo sapiens [gbpri]: 93487) and [mouse](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=10090) (Mus musculus [gbrod]: 53036) entries.
 Alternative files can be provided, but must be in the same format (e.g. those provided by [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=refseq_processor&id=569942)).
 U/T can be used interchangeably, as all U will be replaced with T anyway.

 #### Providing a partial amino acid sequence